 Lake Baringo is the second most northern of the Kenyan Rift Valley lakes, after Lake Turkana.
-The beautiful water body lies 60 km north of Nakuru town and is girdled by scenic semi-arid plains and extensive volcanic ranges.
-It covers a surface area of approximately 130 sq. km and lies at approximately 970 meters (3,180 ft.).
+The beautiful water body lies 60 km north of Nakuru town and is surrounded by scenic semi-arid plains and extensive volcanic ranges.
+It covers approximately 130 sq. km and lies at approximately 970 meters (3,180 ft.).

 Lake Baringo is one of the two freshwater lakes in the Kenyan Rift Valley, the other being Lake Naivasha.
 The water mass is fed by several rivers, Perkerra, Ol Arabel and Molo.
-It has no ostensible outlet hence the water is assumed to ooze through the sediments into the faulted volcanic bedrock to maintain the lake’s fresh state.
+It has no visible outlet; hence the water is assumed to ooze through the sediments into the faulted volcanic bedrock to maintain the lake’s fresh state.

 The lake’s freshwaters are an oasis in the hot and dusty plains attracting over 470 bird species, including migrating flamingos.